[Carry one another’s burdens]

 “Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind.
 Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.” —Philippians 2:1-4

 In reference to his photography he said that he tries to keep the dark under control while keeping things in focus.
 With the weather–in his neck of the woods–turning back towards those grey wintry days once more, he said to me, “I think I’m going to have to make a deliberate point of seeking the light.”

 Of course all of what he said makes me think; but this particular phrase stands out to me: “keep the dark under control while keeping focus.”
-Do you know how hard that is to do on your own?
+Do you know how hard this is to do on your own?
 Do you know how hard it is to carry your own burdens?
 My guess is that you likely do.
 You’ve likely shrunk away too when you needed that light the most, and when you could have used some lightening of your own burdens.

-I have a double standard.
-I’m willing to be an encourager and I love to be that ray of light when I’m able, but when it comes to being on the receiving end of that light I somehow feel unworthy, like I’ve failed by not being a constant joy.
+I’m willing to be an encourager and I love to be that ray of light when I’m able, but when it comes to being on the receiving end of that light I somehow feel unworthy, as if I’ve failed by not being a constant joy.

 It also took unpacking some of those burdens.
-After the fact however I did feel a little lighter, my spirit a little more elevated, and I was blessed to know that I’m never truly alone.
+After the fact, however, I did feel a little lighter, my spirit a little more elevated, and I was blessed to know that I’m never truly alone.
 Sometimes, it may take some effort to deliberately seek that light, but I’ve never been one to back down from a challenge.

 Isn’t the light in the photo I’ve used for this piece–as well as the one below–just beautiful?
-Photo credit goes to my long time friend and bro in Christ Tom.
+Photo credit goes to my long time friend and bro in Christ, Tom.
 (Thanks T!)